onedata/onedata-documentation/doc/provider_overview.md

 Oneprovider exposes storage resources to Onedata ecosystem.
 It is typically deployed in a data or computing center, on the nodes equipped with high speed connections to storage resources.

-**oneprovider** is a cluster solution composed of 3 types of services:
+Oneprovider is a cluster solution composed of 3 types of services:
 * cluster manager - an administrative service that monitors the health of the cluster, performs load balancing and manages other cluster nodes
 * worker - a service responsible for managing data transfer
 * database - a service providing persistent storage for control data